 In August of last year, I became part of a new tribe.
 I would have no idea at the time, how influential these three women would be in my life over the next nine months.
-I can only hope I left a smidgen of the imprint on their hearts that they left on mine.
+I can only hope I made a smidgen of the impact on their hearts that they left on mine.

 I was situated directly across the hall from a fashionista, down the hall from a realist and on the other side of the wall, “intentional.”